We live and minister in the Enchanted Lake area of Kailua, Hawai'i and are now on our way into our 64th year!

 Our History

-We live and minister in the Enchanted Lake area of Kailua, Hawai'i and are well on our way into our 61st year!
+We live and minister in the Enchanted Lake area of Kailua, Hawai'i and are now on our way into our 64th year!

 For a detailed look at our past, grab a cup of coffee and read on.